Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

 Remark that foliated forms only live in $W$, not in $\wh W$, but $\hI(\wh W)=\hI(W)$ and any form representing a class in $W$ can be taken to be equal to that representing the class in $\wh W$ outside of any small neighborhood of $\tb\wh W$.
 If the foliated form is exact in the arms of some octopus decomposition, it is clear that it represents a class in $\hk(\wh{W})$.

-Thus, we call $\C_{g}$ and $\Ck_{g}$ foliation cones associated to $g$.
-The rays out of the origin meeting the interior of $\Ck_{g}$ correspond to foliations of $\wh W$ that have holonomy only along $\tb\wh W$ ($\Ci$ tangent to the identity), are transverse to $\LL_{g}$ and extend $\FF|(M\sm W)$ over $M$ to a foliation of class $\Cii$, provided $\FF$ was $\Cii$ smooth initially.
-The rays in $\C_{g}$ correspond to foliations (of class $\Cii$ in $\wh W$) that may only extend $\FF|(M\sm W)$ to a $\COO$ foliation.
-In both cases, the rational rays correspond to foliations defined by forms $\eta$ with period group infinite cyclic.
-These foliations are exactly the ones in which we are interested, being the ones that replace $\FF|W$ to give a new finite depth foliation of $M$.
-The rest of the rays in $\intr\C_{g}$ consist of classes having period group dense in $\R$ and so define foliations that are dense leaved in $W$.
-Recall that compactness of junctures in $\CII$ foliations is what forces $\FF|\wh W$ to be trivial in the arms when $\FF$ is smooth and finite depth.
+Thus, we call $\C_{\XX}$ and $\Ck_{\XX}$ foliation cones associated to $\XX$.
+If $\XX=\XX_{f}$, where $\wh\FF$ is of relative depth~$1$ with monodromy $f$, they are foliation cones associated to $f$.
+The rays out of the origin meeting the interior of $\C_{\XX}$ or of $\Ck_{\XX}$ correspond to foliations $\wh\HH$ of $\wh W$ that have holonomy only along $\tb\wh W$ ($\Ci$ tangent to the identity), are transverse to $\wh\LL$ and extend $\FF|(M\sm W)$ over $M$ to a foliation of class $\COO$.
+Even if $\FF$ was of class $\Ci$ and $\Ci$-flat along the border leaves on $W$, the extension may fail to be smooth unless the foliations $\wh\FF$ and $\wh\HH$ are products in the arms of an octopus decomposition.
+The rational rays correspond to foliations defined by forms $\eta$ with period group infinite cyclic, defining foliations of $\wh W$ that fiber $W$ over $\SI$.
+The rest of the rays in $\intr\C_{\XX}$ consist of classes having period group dense in $\R$ and so define foliations that are dense leaved in $W$.
+Recall that compactness of junctures in $\CII$ foliations forces $\wh\FF$ to be trivial in the arms when $\FF$ is smooth and $\FF|W$ fibers $W$ over $\SI$.

-\begin{proof}[Proof of Theorem~\ref{folforms}] Fix a class $[\eta]\in\intr\C_{g}$, the 1-form $\eta\in[\eta]$ being defined on $\wh W$ and transverse to $\XX_{g}$ (Theorem~\ref{intr:cone}).
-If $\FF$ is of class $\Cii$, select this form to be compactly supported in $W$, $[\eta]\in\Ck_{g}$.
-Select a neighborhood $U$ of $\XX_{g}$ such that $\eta\tr\LL_{g}|U$.
+\begin{proof}[Proof of \emph{Theorem~\ref{folforms}}] Fix a class $[\eta]\in\intr\C_{\XX}$, the 1-form $\eta\in[\eta]$ being defined on $\wh W$ and transverse to $\XX$ (Theorem~\ref{intr:cone}).
+If $\FF$ is of class $\Ci$, select this form to be compactly supported in $W$, $[\eta]\in\Ck_{\XX}$.
+Select a neighborhood $U$ of $\XX$ such that $\eta\tr\LL|U$.
 We need to show that $\eta$ is cohomologous to a foliated form.
 Note that, if $\eta$ is compactly supported in $K_{i}$, the foliated form will automatically be exact in $W\sm K_{i}$.